allenmr/communicatehealth.github.io/_content/outline.md

 permalink: /presentation/outline
 ---

-#Beyond 508: Building Accessible Interactions with ARIA
+# Beyond 508: Building Accessible Interactions with ARIA

 ## Quick Intro

   * Who I am
   * Who CH is
-  * Who our client are
+  * Who our clients are
   * Experience with 508, accessibility, ASPA

 ## Ask the audience: